 ANYWAY…. the interesting aspect of all this social isolation is it gives one time to really think and ruminate, to take stock and figure out what kind of person you really are.
 We never really get much chance to think and ruminate, do we?
 We start school and then it’s full on until retirement, study study study work work work boom dead!
-But now we’ve got time to think and ruminate, to really focus on the bigger life questions; where are you going, how is your life, what do you really want, what is the meaning of life, you know, just the small stuff..
+But now we’ve got time to think and ruminate, to really focus on the bigger life questions; where are you going, how is your life, what do you really want, what is the meaning of life, are you going to eat that last Rolo, you know, just the important stuff..

 George Sands wrote “There is only one happiness in this life; to love and be loved.”
 I agree with this sentiment to some degree but George Sands has obviously never tried a White Chocolate Magnum ice lolly on a hot summers day!
 I think there are many many happiness spread all through our lives, just walking around the (now packed!) park yesterday listening to the children laughing/playing and the birds singing brings me and I’m sure everyone a sense of happiness.

 As Philip Gould approached his final days he wrote movingly in the Guardian “I live by the day.
 Just sitting in the park, looking at the flowers thinking how beautiful they are.
 It’s almost … not hallucinogenic but it’s a much stronger feeling than previously.
 For me, at the moment, going for a walk in the park with Gail is heaven.”
 We, who can see this, understand this, it brings deep joy.